 Does the Vine Attract Wildlife?

-Yes, passion vines are host plants for Fritillaries.
-If you want to attract butterflies a passion vine is a great host plant.
+Yes, passion flower vines are host plants for Fritillaries.
+If you want to attract butterflies a passion flower vine is a great host plant.

 Passion Fruit Flower Bloom Time